Vasant Vihar

 Vasant Vihar is a diplomatic and residential sub-division of the New Delhi district of Delhi, India.
 It is located near the diplomatic area of Chanakyapuri, and houses over 50 diplomatic missions of foreign countries, including the High Commission of South Africa, and embassy of Argentina.

 History

-It was initially developed in 1960s by retired Government of India officers, later developed as a posh residential locality like Air India And Indian Airlines Colony due to its proximity to diplomatic enclave of Chanakyapuri.
-This region was carved out of the Villages of Munirka and Basant Gaon which was acquired by the government during the 1960s and sold to rich and affluent businessmen.
+In 1959, the Central Government Servants Cooperative House Building Society (CGSCHBS) was formed and land was allocated by the Government of India on 99 years lease basis.
+This region was carved out of the Villages of Basant Gaon which was acquired by the government during the 1960s.
+The acquired area, Vasant Vihar and its smaller sister area Shantiniketan, were developed as per a master plan by the Central Public Works Department of the Government of India.
+The land was plotted in sizes mainly ranging between 400 to 2000 sq. yards and were alloted to the members of the cooperative (CGSCHBS).
+Thereafter, bungalows were built and both Vasant Vihar and Shantiniketan developed into posh residential colonies.

 Locality

 The four main streets in Vasant Vihar are Munirka Marg, Vasant Marg, Poorvi Marg and Paschimi Marg, literally Eastern and Western Street.
 These form a rough triangle that encloses much of the neighbourhood.
 The neighbourhood is primarily residential and, when first planned, consisted of six blocks named A to F, with each block having its local market.
 Vasant Vihar has several parks in every block.
 The demographic of Vasant Vihar is primarily composed of wealthy business families, senior government officials, and high-net-worth individuals, contributing to its status as one of Delhi’s most exclusive neighbourhoods.